Member of the WIDA Consortium since 2011.

 Assessments

 Maryland uses WIDA Screener for Kindergarten and WIDA Screener (for Grades 1-12) to identify English learners (ELs).
-ACCESS for ELLs and Alternate ACCESS for ELLs are given to ELs during the annual testing window, which typically takes place from early January through late February.
+ACCESS for ELLs and WIDA Alternate ACCESS are given to ELs during the annual testing window, which typically takes place from early January through the end of February.

 Testing Dates